Muslim conquest of Persia: Religion

 Zoroastrians were made to pay an extra tax called jizya, or be killed, enslaved or imprisoned.
 Those paying jizya were subjected to insults and humiliation by the tax collectors.
 Zoroastrians who were captured as slaves in wars were given their freedom if they converted to Islam.
-While giving freedom of choice, the Arab conquerors designated privileges for those who converted to Islam.
+While giving freedom of choice, the Arab conquerors designated privileges for those who converted to Islam and in theory gave them rights equal to Arab muslims.
+These privileges included exemption from Jizya.
 The conversion process was slow and uncompleted, stretching over many centuries, with a majority of Persians still following Zoroastrianism at the turn of the millennium.

 Muslim leaders in their effort to win converts encouraged attendance at Muslim prayer with promises of money and allowed the Quran to be recited in Persian instead of Arabic so that it would be intelligible to all.
 Islam was readily accepted by Zoroastrians who were employed in industrial and artisan positions because, according to Zoroastrian dogma, such occupations that involved defiling fire made them impure.
 Moreover, Muslim missionaries did not encounter difficulty in explaining Islamic tenets to Zoroastrians, as there were many similarities between the faiths.
 According to Thomas Walker Arnold, the Persian would meet Ahura Mazda and Ahriman under the names of Allah and Iblis.
-In Afghanistan, Islam was spread due to Umayyad missionary efforts particularly under the reign of Hisham ibn Abd al-Malik and Umar ibn Abd al-Aziz.
+In Afghanistan, Islam was spread due to Umayyad missionary efforts particularly under the reigns of Hisham ibn Abd al-Malik and Umar ibn Abd al-Aziz.

 There were also large and thriving Christian and Jewish communities, along with smaller numbers of Buddhists and other groups.
 The population moved slowly and steadily toward Islam.
 The nobility and citizens converted first.
 Islam spread more slowly among the peasantry and the dihqans, or landed gentry.
 By the late 10th century, the majority of the Persians had become Muslim.

-Until the 15th century, most Persian Muslims were Sunni Muslims, though with rise of Safavids in early 16th century and their forced conversion of Sunnis lead to rise of Shi'a Muslim faith in Iran.
+Until the 15th century, most Persian Muslims were Sunni Muslims of the Shafi'i and Hanafi legal schools, with the rise of the Safavids in the early 16th century and their forced conversion of Sunnis, Shi'a Islam came to dominate the land.